salamander2/Swing-and-KeyListeners/README.md

 keypad keys and normal keys.
 * It's a bit more complicated to use: you either have to know that the up arrow is 38 or else you have to use a built-in constant (KeyEvent.VK_UP).
-* they do not distinguish between 'A' and 'a' since its the same key being pressed.
+* they do not distinguish between 'A' and 'a' since it's the same key being pressed.

 ### In these examples, I show how to use Key characters in AnimationAndKeys.java and KeyCodes in AnimationAndKeys2.java